 It can be tricky to tell when the pewter is at the correct temperature.
 A low-tech but effective method is to test the molten pewter with a piece of dry wood.
 If the wood starts smoking, the pewter is too hot and you should let it cool for a few seconds before pouring.

 Step 6: Demolding

-Wait for your part to completely cool.
+Wait for your mold to completely cool.
 This can take up to 20 minutes for models with large or thick sections, or only a minute or two for small models.
 If you are using a sacrificial shell mold, running cold water over the model will help it cool faster.

 Finally, demold the part.
 For a sacrificial shell mold, a small screwdriver works very well as a chisel to break the shell away from the model.
 Don’t use too much force, or you risk chiselling into your part.

-The Power of Pewter
+The Power of Pewter Casting

-Pewter pieces have their own unique color and patina.
+Pewter metal miniatures have their own unique color and patina.
 The relatively soft alloy can be buffed and polished by hand or with a rotary tool to achieve a high gloss finish.
 The parts can be easily electroplated in precious metals to simulate gold or silver for beautiful jewelry, or nickel plated for higher mechanical strength.
 Create replica keys and hood ornaments, the possibilities are endless.

 Plunk down your beautiful 3D printed custom miniature with pride!
 Try making your own heroes in pewter, and show us your results in the forums.